copev313/neural-networks-from-scratch/README.md

 # neural-networks-from-scratch

- A colletion of code written while working through the book: 'Neural Networks from Scratch'.
+ A collection of code written while working through the book: 'Neural Networks from Scratch'.